 - the function is held by a charitable, religious, youth, recreational, community, political or similar organisation

 This licence is not required in certain circumstances, for example:

-- for an athletic or sport ground being used for sports and athletic purposes
+- an athletic/sports ground being used for athletic/sports purposes

 - when the entertainment being provided on the premises is licensed under the Licensing (Scotland) Act 2005 and is held during licensed hours

 - if the entertainment is covered by a Theatre or Cinema licence and you hold one of these.

 - a permanent licence lasts up to 3 years, and can be renewed

 - a temporary licence lasts no more than 6 weeks, and can't be renewed